 Central Florida is the number on tourist destination in the world!
 Students at the Tampa area campus are just minutes from world-class beaches, shopping, and ocean-side dining.

 Program tuition is around $15,000; CFI is a private institution run for profit.
 Financial aid is available; and students may be eligible for scholarships, grants, loans, or work-study programs.

 So if you're ready to start your career in the rewarding medical field, check out CFI at http://www.cfi.edu/.

 Estimated Costs & Financial Aid

 The overall cost students will pay at Central Florida Institute Inc is approximately $14,700 after scholarships, grants and other forms of aid are taken into consideration.
 In order to calculate a more accurate and detailed cost of attendance check out their cost calculator here.
-There may be an application fee required, please check with Central Florida Institute for more information.
 Students in need of financial assistance can get more information through the school's financial aid department, by calling (727) 786-4707 x254.
 The financial details shown on this page are an approximation.
 The actual costs may differ, please contact this school for more information.